There is one surefire way to reduce the stress of holiday cooking: stick to what you know.

 Let me be clear- I am not against changing up a recipe to better suit modern tastes and ingredients.
 I am, however, against cutting calories or using specialty ingredient to the detriment of recipes, your budget and meal satisfaction.
 So, before you go out and buy expensive or hard to find ingredients that won’t even change the healthiness of the recipe; before you lighten-up a recipe and feel compelled to eat too much of it because it just doesn’t taste good, hear me out.

-1. Allow yourself to make the recipe again, later in the year.
+1. Allow yourself to make the recipe again, later in the year (preferably sooner rather than later).

 2. Refuse to jump into a crazy diet in January.